-- 1. In the administration interface, go to Definitions \rightarrow SSL Certificates. - 2.
-To add a new certificate or certificate request, click $Add \rightarrow New$ Certificate or $Add \rightarrow New$ Certificate Request. - 3.
-In the New Certificate or New Certificate Request dialog box, type the name of the certificate. - 4.
+- 1. In the administration interface, go to Definitions $\rightarrow$ SSL Certificates. - 2.
+Click Add $\rightarrow$ New Certificate or Add $\rightarrow$ New Certificate Request. - 3.
+In the New Certificate or New Certificate Request dialog box, type the name for the certificate. - 4.
 In the Hostname field, type the hostname of any of your web servers placed behind the reverse proxy. - 5.
-In the Alternative hostnames field, type the other web server hostnames, as shown below. - 6.
-Click OK. - 7.
+In the Alternative hostnames field, type the other web server hostnames.
+Use semicolon (;) to separate the hostnames. - 6.
+You may type the City, State or Province, and select Country and Validity of the certificate. - 7.
+Click OK. - 8.
 In the main window, click Apply.